 Let’s take a look at the steps on how to password-protect multiple Word documents simultaneously with SwifDoo PDF.

 Convert Word documents to PDF files:

-Notes for Password Protecting a Word Document
+Tips for Password Protecting a Word Document

-- Password should be long and complex.
+Passwords should be long and complex.

-- Try to avoid setting the same password for all important documents.
+Try to avoid setting the same password for all important documents.

 Remembering a password is quite annoying, but it is highly recommended to use a unique password for each document in case one of the passwords is accessed by others.

-- Do not use personal information in your password.
+Do not use personal information in your password.